alicia6174/Kaggle-Whats-Cooking/Project.md

 ## 3. New methods
 ### Descriptions of method

 * **Dimension reduction** - Our method adopted **PCA** which is a linear unsupervised reduction.
 First we collected the totally $6714$ ingredients as features and each data could be transformed into a $6714$-dimensional vector with the $i$th component being $1$ if its ingredients contain the $i$th feature and being $0$ if otherwise.
 In that way, we could create the training data matrix of size $39774 \times 6714$.
 Second we computed the eigenvalues and eigenvectors of the corresponding covariance matrix.
-Third we chose the number of reduced dimension to be $1000$ according to the score defined by
+Third we chose the number of reduced dimension to be $1000$ according to the score defined by (see [[2]])
 $$\textrm{Score}(k) = \frac{\sum_{i=1}^k \lambda_i}{\sum_{i=1}^{6714} \lambda_i}$$
 where $\lambda_i$s are the eigenvalues which satisfy $\lambda_1 \geq \lambda_2 \geq \ldots \geq \lambda_{6714}$.
 This grapf of score versus number of eigenvalues shows that $1000$ corresponds to the score of $90$.
 <center> <img src="./pictures/Score.pdf" width="80%" /> </center>